raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

     import random
     ```

-    This module contains a `choice` function which takes a list and returns a single entry at random.
+    This module contains a `choice` function, which takes a list and returns a single entry at random.

-1. Now create a list of messages like so:
+1. Now create a list of messages, like so:

     ```python
     messages = [